Conservation travel: Help nature while you enjoy it.

 In 1998 Echidna Walkabout’s co-founder Janine Duffy discovered a revolutionary method of identifying individual koalas by their natural nose markings.
 That discovery launched a non-intrusive wild koala research project that continues to this day.
 Over 18 years every wild koala sighted in the You Yangs or Brisbane Ranges national parks is photographed, named & identified, their sex established, location taken and tree species and height in tree noted.

-- Echidna Walkabout has developed a non-intrusive method of identifying individual wild koalas by their nose markings.
-The nose marking identification method was presented to a US human dimensions of wildlife conference in October 2014, and is increasingly used by koala groups all over Australia.
+Echidna Walkabout has developed a non-intrusive method of identifying individual wild koalas by their nose markings.
+Read about it on the Global Post here.
+The nose marking identification method was presented to a US human dimensions of wildlife conference in October 2014, and published in The Wildlife Society and in more detail in their Vol 9 Number 3 Fall 2015 magazine The Wildlife Professional and on several news services including Paw Mane Fin, and is increasingly used by koala groups all over Australia.

 On the Wildlife Journey to East Gippsland guests are offered an opportunity to remove Ghost Net – discarded fishing net – that has washed up on the beach.
 This old net is an ongoing hazard for marine wildlife – it can wash back out trapping albatrosses, seals or dolphins, or it can degrade into pieces that fill the bellies of seabirds, causing them to starve.
 It is fun and easy, and over the last three years we have removed large quantities of this dangerous hazard to marine life.